An abriged version of this trip report was first published in the Summer issue of Tenkara Angler.

 taken the time to measure it.
 George guessed it was about 24 inches.
 Comparing the length of the fish to a known length on the rod it was actually just over 25 inches.

-We did fish one other spot, but as for me that one
+We did fish one other spot, but that one

 fish had already made the trip and by then it was getting on towards dinner time